chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab2/README.md

 # Unsupervised Learning
 ## Application 1: Content-based film recommendation system
+Based on what user like, the algorithm will simply pick items with similar content to recommend him.
 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/50949470/111079410-97508f00-8502-11eb-9dc5-4d55c79ff454.png)
-<br> Based on what user like, the algorithm will simply pick items with similar content to recommend him.

 ### Dataset preview
 Consists of 42,306 movie plot summaries extracted from Wikipedia and aligned metadata extracted from Freebase.
 For more info click [here](http://www.cs.cmu.edu/~ark/personas/)